Elizabeth Hurley Teases Skimpy Bikini In Sheer ‘Flame’ Tunic On Instagram

-Elizabeth Hurley looks fabulous and she’s not afraid to show it.
+Elizabeth Hurley looks fabulous, and she’s not afraid to show it.
 The 53-year-old stunner flaunted her ageless figure in a sultry Instagram photo on Tuesday, and her social media followers went crazy over the sexy snap.

 Last night, The Royals actress took to her Instagram page to show off her bikini body in a very alluring snapshot.
 In the photo, she modeled one of the latest creations from her Elizabeth Hurley Beach collection, a fiery tunic design in a spectacular blood-orange color, called the “Flame Tunic.”

-The Bedazzled star looked spellbinding in the gorgeous piece, which beautifully complimented her honey-colored tresses and deep, blue eyes.
+The Bedazzled star looked spellbinding in the gorgeous piece, which beautifully complemented her honey-colored tresses and deep, blue eyes.
 To make matters even more enticing, Elizabeth flashed a glimpse of her barely-there red bikini through the sheer tunic, giving a generous view of her perky assets.

 The gorgeous actress showed quite a bit of skin, showcasing her slender shoulders in the boat collar number.
 The see-through beach tunic also put her toned legs on display, revealing her curvy thighs.